taliabn/FPGA-tank-game/README.md

 We wanted to create a fully structural top-level module for our design, so each of these modules needed to operate independently of each other, and have outputs that could be directly connected to each other.
 Before beginning the project, we fully scaffolded out what each module would need to perform, the widths of each `std_logic` or `std_logic_vector` signal, and the inputs and outputs of each module.
 This allowed us to plan for a fully structural top-level module, and allowed us to easily integrate each module together.

+Additionally, this design strategy allowed us to divide up the work, and work/test each module independently (see below for more details on our testing strategy).

-Infrastructure modules were created first and leveraged the provided miniproject code.
+Infrastructure modules were created first and leveraged the provided miniproject code where applicable.
 These modules included

  - VGA Controller
  - PS/2 Keyboard Controller